-From 19th July 2021 there are no legal restrictions on our classes or shows, however some of our covid safety measures will be staying in place and others will be gradually phased out rather than being removed all at once.
-This is so we can keep improv fun while also keeping safety in classes and shows.
-We will also be able to adjust month by month and rollback changes if needed.
+Please see below for our current covid safety suggestions for performers.
+This is so we can keep improv fun while also keeping safety in our shows.
+We will also be able to adjust month by month and bring in additional changes if needed.

 We recommend groups also do their own research and complete their own risk assessment.
 The final decisions on what safety measures are in place on stage during your show are down to each performing group.
 Hoopla is providing guidance and links to further information, but each group will need to do their own risk assessment and make their own decisions regards on-stage safety measures.